Prasad-Projects/CA-Generator/README.md

 # Mmtp
-Add Google Mamps API key to config file and run 'mix deps.get'
+Add Google Maps API key to config file and run 'mix deps.get'

 To search for nearby stations in a city, run